It’s hard to develop “screen apnea” on a treadmill desk

 Stone continues, “There’s another piece about the physiology of technology that hasn’t been talked about much to date.
 The effect sitting at computers has on our lymphatic system.
 Lymph is pumped through our bodies with the movement of our feet and calf muscles.
 All this sitting is making it difficult for our bodies to do what it needs to do for natural detoxification.”

 If ever there was an indisputable health benefit for working while walking this is it.
 Walking slowly – even more than standing – helps to increase blood circulation and boost the performance of our lymphatic system.
+This is just another reason that treadmill desks have recently become so popular in 911 emergency dispatch centers, where staying awake and alert during quiet periods is extremely important.
 Add that to the long list of health benefits you’ve already noted to your friends and colleagues who ask you about your treadmill desk.